The Olympic Torch Relay

 The Flame is then delivered to the Host Country, where it is transferred from one Torchbearer to another, spreading the message of peace, unity and friendship.

-It ends its journey as the last Torchbearer lights the cauldron at the Olympic Games Opening Ceremony in the Olympic Stadium, marking the official start of the Games.
-The Flame is put out on the final day of the Games, at the Closing Ceremony.
+It ends its journey as the last Torchbearer lights the Cauldron at the Opening Ceremony in the Olympic Stadium, marking the official start of the Games.
+The Flame then stays lit until it is put out at the Closing Ceremony, signifying the end of the Games.